cleonard/fastapi-starlette-admin/README.md

 Note that we're creating a `conda` environment called `admin`.
-If you'd like to change the name of the environment, you'll have to change the corresponding diretory in the `ExecStart` section of the `fastapi.service` file.
+If you'd like to change the name of the environment, you'll have to change the corresponding diretory in the `ExecStart` section of the `fastapi.service` file before provisioning the VM.

 A `requirements.txt` file is provided, both for `conda` dependency installation and to facilitate another method of environment creation.

+- Run `vagrant ssh` to SSH into the machine
+- Run `conda activate admin` to activate the conda environment
 - Install `starlette-admin` and `sqlalchemy[asyncio]` via pip
-- Activate the `admin` conda envrironment, `cd /vagrant`, and seed the database:
+- `cd /vagrant`, and seed the database:
   `python app/database/seed.py` which creates the `tasks` table and adds stubbed task data from `tasks.txt`